metareflection/www-harvard/README.md

 ## Research Projects

 - Theory (semantics) and practice (architectures, examples) of dynamic reflection
+- Multi-stage programming to collapse levels of interpretation
 - Applications of computational reflection to learning theories in cognitive science and psychology
 - Neuro-symbolic bijections
 - Modular verification